Perpendicular ion heating in turbulence and reconnection: magnetic moment breaking by coherent fluctuations: Introduction

 Besides turbulence, magnetic reconnection has been proposed as a mechanism for coronal heating \citep{klimchuk2015} and also as a heating mechanism within the turbulence itself \citep{shay2018}.
 In fact, turbulent heating and reconnection heating may not be as distinct as traditionally thought.
 The turbulent cascade naturally leads to the formation of extended current sheets \citep{boldyrev,Chandran14,ms16}, which reconnect once their width becomes sufficiently small \citep{msc_disruption,msc_cless,bl2017,loureiroboldyrev,loureiroboldyrev_cless,vech2018,comisso2017,cerri2017,franci2017,dong2022}.
 Similarly, approaching the problem from the "reconnection end", extended reconnecting current sheets are often violently unstable, leading naturally to strong turbulence \citep{loureiro2007,bhattacharjee2009,huang2016}.
 Seeking to explain preferential heavy ion heating in the corona and solar flares, \citet{drake2009b} developed a theory of perpendicular ion heating in reconnection exhausts, supported by numerical simulations.
 In \citet{drake2009a}, they showed that in guide-field reconnection, strong ion heating only occurs if the characteristic timescale to transit the exhaust is shorter than the ion's gyroperiod.
 This behaviour has similarities to the stochastic heating in turbulence.

 All three of cyclotron-resonant, stochastic, and reconnection perpendicular ion heating share a common feature: they require the conservation of the magnetic moment to be broken.
 In the case of stochastic and reconnection heating, this leads to a "threshold" which must be satisfied for strong ion heating to be possible.
 Likewise, in cyclotron resonant heating, the resonance condition must be satisfied (we will argue that this "sharper" behaviour is a consequence of the plane-wave assumption). \citet{johnston2025} noticed the similarities between cyclotron-resonant and stochastic heating, and found that the heating in their test-particle simulations was well described by a single exponential suppression factor modelling both cyclotron-resonant heating in imbalanced turbulence and stochastic heating in balanced turbulence.
+In related work in a different physical setting, namely electron scattering in the radiation belts, a similarly close relationship between electron scattering by strongly nonlinear coherent structures (electron holes) and quasilinear theory was also previously discussed by \citet{vasko2017} and \citet{vasko2018}.

-In this paper, we develop a \am{new framework that describes perpendicular ion heating.} We analytically study the response of an ion to a localized, coherent fluctuation in the electromagnetic fields, with the fluctuating electric $\delta\vE$ and magnetic $\delta\vB$ fields tending to zero at $t=\pm\infty$, an approach to our knowledge first taken in \citet{krall1964} and for general adiabatic invariants in \citet{landau1976}.
+In this paper, we develop a new framework that describes perpendicular ion heating.
+We analytically study the response of an ion to a localized, coherent fluctuation in the electromagnetic fields, with the fluctuating electric $\delta\vE$ and magnetic $\delta\vB$ fields tending to zero at $t=\pm\infty$, an approach to our knowledge first taken in \citet{krall1964} for electric field fluctuations and for general adiabatic invariants in \citet{landau1976}.
 Quite generically, we find that the perpendicular ion kinetic energy $m_i v_\perp^2/2$ changes by an amount of order